 Here’s the architecture of a Kubernetes cluster without the cloud controller manager:

 In the preceding diagram, Kubernetes and the cloud provider are integrated through several different components:

 The CCM consolidates all of the cloud-dependent logic from the preceding three components to create a single point of integration with the cloud.
 The new architecture with the CCM looks like this:

 The CCM breaks away some of the functionality of Kubernetes controller manager (KCM) and runs it as a separate process.
 Specifically, it breaks away those controllers in the KCM that are cloud dependent.
 The KCM has the following cloud dependent controller loops:

-In version 1.8, the CCM currently runs the following controllers from the preceding list:
+In version 1.9, the CCM runs the following controllers from the preceding list:

 Additionally, it runs another controller called the PersistentVolumeLabels controller.
 This controller is responsible for setting the zone and region labels on PersistentVolumes created in GCP and AWS clouds.